Remuneration

 Members of the Board of Directors of Alma Media Corporation do not have an employment relationship with the company.
 They are not included in the share-based incentive plans or other incentive programmes of Alma Media and have not received any other financial benefits.

-In accordance with the proposal of the Shareholders’ Nomination Committee, the Annual General Meeting decided that the remuneration will be increased, and that the following annual remuneration be paid to the members of the Board of Directors for the term of office ending at the close of the Annual General Meeting 2024: to the Chair of the Board of Directors, EUR 68,800 (earlier EUR 62,500) per year; to the Vice Chair, EUR 44,000 (earlier EUR 40,000) per year, and to members EUR 35,800 (earlier EUR 32,500) per year.
+In accordance with the proposal of the Shareholders’ Nomination Committee, the Annual General Meeting 2026 decided that the remuneration of the members of the Board of Directors will not change and that the following annual remuneration will be paid to the Members of the Board of Directors to be elected at the Annual General Meeting for the term of office ending at the close of the Annual General Meeting 2027: to the Chair of the Board of Directors EUR 75,700 per year, to the Vice Chair EUR 48,400 per year, and to Members EUR 39,400 per year.

 In addition, the Chair of the Board of Directors and the Chair of the Audit Committee will be paid a fee of EUR 1,500, the Chair of the Nomination and Compensation Committee a fee of EUR 1,000, the Deputy Chairs of the committees a fee of EUR 700 and members a fee of EUR 500 for those Board and Committee meetings that they attend.
 The travel expenses of Board members will be compensated in accordance with the company’s travel policy.